lachem/d-config/README.md

   }
 }
 ```
-**Note** | This functionality is based on text replacement, therefore there are no limitations on the number of aliases in one expression
+**Note** | This functionality is based on text replacement, thus there are no limitations on the number of aliases in one expression

 ### Note About Arrays
-The api is the same for XML and JSON files with one exception, namely arrays.
-As there is no notion of an array in XML therefore the following syntax will work only for JSON files:
+The api is the same for XML and JSON files with one exception namely arrays.
+As there is no notion of an array in XML hence the following syntax will work only for JSON files:
 ```cpp
 std::vector<int32_t> = confg.getAll<int32_t>("Config.Array.");
 ```